oxfordcontrol/ClarabelDocs/docs/src/index.md

 with decision variables ``x \in \mathbb{R}^n``, ``s \in \mathbb{R}^m`` and data matrices ``P=P^\top \succeq 0``, ``q \in \mathbb{R}^n``, ``A \in \mathbb{R}^{m \times n}``, and ``b \in \mathbb{R}^m``.
 The convex set ``\mathcal{K}`` is a composition of convex cones.

+Clarabel is available in either a native [Julia](https://www.julia.org) or a native [Rust](https://www.rust-lang.org/) implementation, with a Python interface also available for the Rust version.

 ## Features

-* __Versatile__: Clarabel.jl solves linear programs (LPs), quadratic programs (QPs), second-order cone programs (SOCPs) and semidefinite programs (SDPs).
+* __Versatile__: Clarabel solves linear programs (LPs), quadratic programs (QPs), second-order cone programs (SOCPs) and semidefinite programs (SDPs).
 Future versions will provide support for problems involving exponential and power cones.
 * __Quadratic objectives__: Unlike interior point solvers based on the standard homogeneous self-dual embedding (HSDE) model, Clarabel.jl handles quadratic objective without requiring any epigraphical reformulation of its objective function.
 It can therefore be significantly faster than other HSDE-based solvers for problems with quadratic objective functions.
-* __Infeasibility detection__: Infeasible problems are detected using using a homogeneous embedding technique.
+* __Infeasibility detection__: Infeasible problems are detected using using a homogeneous embedding technique.s
-* __JuMP / Convex.jl support__: We provide an interface to [MathOptInterface](https://jump.dev/JuMP.jl/stable/moi/) (MOI), which allows you to describe your problem in [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
-* __Arbitrary precision types__: You can solve problems with any floating point precision, e.g. Float32 or Julia's BigFloat type, using either the native interface, or via MathOptInterface / Convex.jl.
+* __Arbitrary precision types__: You can solve problems with any floating point precision, e.g. Float32 or Julia's BigFloat type in Julia and f32 or f64 types in Rust.
-* __Open Source__: Our code is available on [GitHub](https://github.com/oxfordcontrol/Clarabel.jl) and distributed under the Apache 2.0 License.
+* __Open Source__: Our code is available on GitHub and distributed under the Apache 2.0 License.
+The Julia implementation is [here](https://github.com/oxfordcontrol/Clarabel.jl).
+The Rust implementation and Python interface is [here](https://github.com/oxfordcontrol/Clarabel.rs).

-## Installation
-Clarabel.jl can be installed using the Julia package manager for Julia `v1.0` and higher.
-Inside the Julia REPL, type `]` to enter the Pkg REPL mode then run

-`pkg> add Clarabel`

-If you want to install the latest version from the github repository run

-`pkg> add Clarabel#main`

 ## Credits